pal-Alexandra/IMR_PROJECT/README.md

 :smile: Added the UI elements in scene, almost done on the game flow

 :smile: Added most treasure items, some placeholder in place for now, will replace later.
+We used some models from Sketchfab for these, which we will modify.

 :smile: Changed the hands for the player to the Oculus Quest 3 Controllers